VZPx/SirenSpy/README.md

 `"https://%s.api.gamespy"` with `"http://%s.api.gamespy`
 > 🛠️ Important: Make sure to add a byte count of 1 for each string replaced so the file size stays the same.

-**Final Step:** Boot modified .ELF to run GCI, and run SirenSpy along with it.
+**Final Step:** Boot modified .ELF to run Gotham City Impostors, and run SirenSpy along with it.

 That’s it for now.
 If it breaks, i'ts expected.